m0rtadelo/recursive-readdir-async/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/m0rtadelo/recursive-readdir-async.svg)
 # recursive-readdir-async
 NPM Module to recursive read directory async (non blocking).
 Returns Promise.
 Configurable, with callback for extended filtering and progress status.
 Quiet, NO dependencies.
-As non blocking module is perfect to be used in any javascript based Desktop applications.
+As non blocking module it is perfect to be used in any javascript based Desktop applications.
 >This module uses Promises and can't be used in old javascript engines.
 ## Installation
 For normal usage into a project, you must install as a NPM dependency.
 The next command will do all the work: